 The undergraduate Certificate in Entrepreneurial Management requires a minimum of 18 s.h. of credit.
-The certificate program is open to all current University of Iowa undergraduate students and to all individuals who hold a bachelor's degree and are not enrolled in a UI graduate or professional degree program.
+The certificate program is open to all current University of Iowa undergraduate students and to all individuals who have earned a bachelor's degree and are not enrolled in a UI graduate or professional degree program.
 Students must maintain a g.p.a. of at least 2.00 in work for the certificate.

 The Certificate in Entrepreneurial Management is not open to students earning the B.B.A. in management (entrepreneurship management track) or the B.A. in enterprise leadership.

 The certificate program is designed to help students acquire the entrepreneurial mindset that will enable them to launch new ventures or seek management positions in existing organizations.
 It focuses on qualities and skills essential for entrepreneurs and successful business leaders.

 Entrepreneurial management students learn from a select team of faculty members and business executives distinguished by their ability to teach, model, and inspire the entrepreneurial process.
 Students develop the following skills in the program: innovation and creativity, opportunity recognition, developing and executing business strategies, building and leading interdisciplinary teams, market assessments, financial forecasting and evaluation, professional communications, critical thinking, and problem solving.